microsoft/terminal/doc/specs/#980 - SnapOnOutput.md

 ## UI/UX Design

-The `snapOnOutput` setting is done at a profile-level to be near `snapOnInput`.
-Additionally, the `never` value seems more valuable when the user can dedicate a specific task to the profile.
-Such a scenario would be a shell that frequently generates new output (i.e.: a live-generating log), but the user is not necessarily interested in what the latest output is.
+The `snapOnOutput` setting is introduced as a profile setting to match `snapOnInput`.

 The default `snapOnOutput` value will be `[ "noSelection", "atBottom" ]`.

-When an enum array is defined in the settings, it will be interpreted logically.
-The following scenarios will be interpreted as follows:
+When an enum array is defined in the settings, it will be interpreted using boolean logic.
+The following scenarios will be invalid using the FlagMapper:
-- `[ "always", "atBottom" ]` --> `"always"` because `atBottom` is a subset of `always`
+- `[ "always", "atBottom" ]`
-- `[ "never", "atBottom" ]` --> `"atBottom"`
+- `[ "never", "atBottom" ]`

 ## Capabilities

 ### Accessibility

-The `UiaRenderer` exposes new content that is rendered to the screen upon a scroll.
-No additional changes are necessary here.
+N/A

 ### Security